 Guillermo del Toro, Mark Gustafson

 2022 was oddly the year of Pinocchio.
-First, there was the Russian-made and thoroughly memed Pinocchio: A True Story, then Disney’s forgettable live-action remake and finally, and easily the best of the bunch, there is Guillermo del Toro’s Pinocchio.
-The film is absolutely stunning, with so much love and care put into its stop-motion animation.
-You only need to have seen any picture of Guillermo del Toro holding a Pinocchio figure to see how much this means to him.
+First, there was the Russian-made and thoroughly memed Pinocchio: A True Story, then Disney’s forgettable live-action remake and finally—the best of the bunch—Guillermo del Toro’s Pinocchio.
+The film is absolutely stunning, with immense care poured into its stop-motion animation.
+One glance at del Toro lovingly cradling a Pinocchio puppet tells you what this project means to him.

-Del Toro reworks the classic tale of a wooden boy who comes to life to make it entirely his own.
-Setting in the film in Italy during the period between the two world wars adds interesting new elements to the story as does the idea of Pinocchio being an immortal entity.
-While Pinocchio has been considered a children’s story, Del Toro adds many elements to his version that are sure to go over kids’ heads or have them asking serious questions like why do they want Pinocchio to fight or who the hell is Mussolini?
-An absolutely rollercoaster ride of a story beautifully brought to life in the only medium it could be: animation.
+Del Toro reworks the classic tale of a wooden boy into something entirely his own.
+Setting the film in Italy between the two World Wars adds fascinating texture, as does the notion of Pinocchio as an immortal entity.
+While Pinocchio is often considered a children’s story, this version includes ideas sure to go over kids’ heads—or prompt big questions like, “Why do they want Pinocchio to fight?” and “Who the hell is Mussolini?”
+An absolute rollercoaster, brought to life in the only medium that could suit it: animation.

 – Ashley Hobley